izyware/izy-proxy/README.md

         * Is this a valid point? may be not: this information will NOT be avilable in JSON/IO apis.
 The point of JSON/IO apis is transport independence and doing this will introduce the trainsport specific concept into it.

 ## Chains
+* `chain.importProcessor` needs to support 'rel:xxx'
+  *  This will be more consistent with the package launcher // schema.
+   * This is important to avoid collusion where the package is being launched when installed as dependency inside node_modules and the parent context also has a chain module with the same name:

+            /* ambigious -- chain could be found in a lot of different places */ ['chain.importProcessor', 'chain']

+            /* unambigious -- chain must be in the same path as the current module*/ /* would be like modtask.ldmod('kernel/path').rel('chain') */
+             ['chain.importProcessor', 'rel:chain']

+* support compact syntax in the framework.
+Currently `apps/accountmanager/5/sessionfeature:chainprocessor` implements locally

+        ['chain.importProcessor', 'apps/accountmanager/5/sessionfeature:chainprocessor']
+        ['features=session.pkgflags']

 * the get_node is essentially a get_sql service. best implementations would be
     * over HTTP to JSON (for all non master nodes)
     * (only master nodes) using sockets (no mysqlutil node package dependency) -- this will allow turning toolbar into master